 - High levels of fats called triglycerides in the blood (hypertriglyceridemia).
 Taking alpha-lipoic acid does not seem to reduce triglyceride levels in most people.

 Insufficient Evidence for

 - An eye disease that leads to vision loss in older adults (age-related macular degeneration or AMD).
 Early research shows that taking alpha-lipoic acid does not slow down the loss of vision in people with advanced AMD.

 - Aging skin.
 Early research shows that applying cream containing 5% alpha-lipoic acid might reduce fine lines and skin roughness caused by sun damage.
-Taking a specific product containing alpha-lipoic acid and other ingredients also seems to improve elasticity and reduce wrinkles and roughness of aging skin.
-It's unclear if the benefits of the combination product are due to alpha-lipoic acid, other ingredients, or the combination.

 - Alzheimer disease.
 Some early research shows that taking alpha-lipoic acid in combination with a class of drugs called cholinesterase inhibitors might slow mental decline in people with Alzheimer disease better than taking cholinesterase inhibitors alone.
 However, higher quality research shows that taking alpha-lipoic acid with vitamin E and vitamin C doesn't improve mental function in people with mild-to-moderate Alzheimer disease.

 - Mushroom poisoning.
 The use of alpha-lipoic acid in treating mushroom poisoning is controversial.
 Some reports suggest it might help, but these reports are unreliable.
 Some researchers recommend against using alpha-lipoic acid for this purpose.